okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/system-log-query/index.md

 | `actor.id eq ":id"`                          | Events that are published with a specific [actor](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/SystemLog/#tag/SystemLog/operation/listLogEvents!c=200&path=actor&t=response) ID                                      |

 > **Note:** SCIM filter expressions can't use the `published` attribute since it may conflict with the logic of the `since`, `after`, and `until` query parameters.
-> In addition, a SCIM filter expression that uses the `co` (contains) operator with the `debugContext.debugData.url` or the `debugContext.debugData.requestUri` attribute is not supported.
+> In addition, a SCIM filter expression that uses the `co` (contains) operator with the `debugContext.debugData.url` or the `debugContext.debugData.requestUri` attribute isn’t supported.
 > A request with an invalid SCIM filter expression returns an HTTP 400 API response.

 See [Filtering](/docs/reference/core-okta-api/#filter) for more information on expressions.